Educational Opportunities in Our Garden

 Reduce Waste and Pollution

-The Grape Arbor features four varieties of grapes:
+The Grape Arbor features four varieties of grapes that were selected because they ripen early and can withstand cold weather.

 Wild Montana Grapes